jjanus12/oad_hol/lab01.md

 ## **STEP 3:** Autonomous Database Overview

 In Oracle Cloud Infrastructure you can choose between two different Databases, Autonomous Datawarehouse and Autonomous Transaction Processing, the latter we will be provisioning today.
 Oracle Autonomous Transaction Processing delivers a self-driving, self-securing, self-repairing database service that can instantly scale to meet demands of a variety of applications: mission-critical transaction processing, mixed transactions and analytics, IoT, JSON documents, and so on.

 ## **STEP 3.1:** Provisioning Autonomous Transaction Processing

-To partician an Autonomous Database navigate to the 'Autonomous Transaction Processing' tab in the drop-down menu on the top right
+To provision an Autonomous Database navigate to the **Autonomous Transaction Processing** tab in the drop-down menu on the top right

 ![](images/lab01/ATP1.png)